XLRI – Xavier School of Management: Programmes

-XLRI offers two-year diplomas in Management– the Postgraduate Diploma in Business Management (PGDBM) and the Postgraduate Diploma in Human Resource Management (PGDHRM).
-It also offers an 18-month full-time residential Postgraduate Diploma in General Management (formerly known as GMP or the General Management Programme), a three-year Postgraduate Diploma in Business Management for working executives, a Fellow Programme in Management (FPM), and a programme on Innovation, Entrepreneurship & Venture Creation (IEV).
-XLRI is also known for offering various short-term management development programmes and a host of virtual programs.
+XLRI offers two-year, full-time Postgraduate Diploma in Management (PGDM) programmes in Business Management (BM) and Human Resource Management (HRM), its two flagship courses.
+It also offers an 18-month, full-time residential PGDM (General Management) for experienced executives, a three-year part-time PGDM for working executives, a Fellow Programme in Management (FPM) — a full-time residential doctoral programme — and a programme on Innovation, Entrepreneurship & Venture Creation (IEV).
+In addition, XLRI runs short-term management development programmes and virtual learning programmes for working professionals.